+Why we live in a society?
 The term society, comes from Latin’ societas’, refers to any grouping or group of living in community, both among humans and among some animals.

 On the other hand, a factor common to both societies can be identified, given by the relationship of communication, collaboration, and interaction between its members.
 In the particular case of societies formed by human beings, they are characterized by having a greater complexity in their structure, in addition to a fundamental element called culture.

 The culture of a society includes its norms, customs, values, ethical and moral norms, language, and other elements that identify it.
 That is why, thanks to the cultural component, if certain rules not met, certain sanctions will be given, either formally or informally.
 As a result of this, it must be said that every man born and raised in society suffers a great influence from her in her formation process